FlyteWizard/csc485c-csc578c-math-learning/Educational Technology for Mathematics/Web Based Learning/Web Based Learning Systems/Graphic Organizers.md

 In mathematical learning, GO's have been helpful for students with disabilities to understand where key information in textbooks are, which is difficult for many students in this demographic [^1].
 It provides a visual and guided representation of mathematical knowledge that they should obtain from their lessons.
 These benefits have been seen in [[Elementary School]] up to [[High School]] [^1].
 Additionally, one activity in particular that assisted students was to finish a partially complete GO diagram, which helped ensure students and teachers that no one is lost [^1].

 ![[Graphic Organizer.png]]
 Figure 1.
-An example of a Graphic Organizer: a Venn diagram.
+An example of a Graphic Organizer: a Venn diagram [^1].

-[^1]: P. Maccini and J. Gagnon, “Math Graphic Organizers For Students With Disabilities,” _The American Institute of Research_ , Nov.
-2005.
+[^1]: P. Maccini and J. C. Gagnon, ‘Math graphic organizers for students with disabilities’, _The American Institute of Research_, 2005.